RedPitaya/redpitaya-knowledgebase/learn_fpga/3_vivado_env/tutorfpga2.rst

 Programming the FPGA
 ####################

-After the installation of Vivado, we will have to clone the FPGA repository and edit an existing project for our Hello World project.
+After the installation of Vivado, we will have to clone the FPGA repository and edit an existing project for our "Hello World" (Blink) project.

 ****************************
 Clone FPGA GitHub repository